 Some of you may wonder why a distinguished university leader recognized for serious scholarship still collects and reads comic books.

-Some of you may also wonder why LeShelle hasn’t tossed those 13,000 comic books that are taking up valuable space.
+Some of you may also wonder why LeShelle hasn’t tossed those 13,000 comic books that are taking up so much valuable space.

-Well, the fact is that the X-Men, the Avengers and the Justice League are using their powers for good, and that is what I am about.
+Well, the fact is that the X-Men, the Avengers and the Justice League are using their powers for good, and that it what I am about.

 I don’t want UC Davis to be a place that only trains and educates students.
 I want us to actually empower them — like superheroes — to be agents of their own success, their career and their destiny, and to do some good in the world.

-At UC Davis, it is our responsibility to generate and propagate the ideas that make the world better.
+At UC Davis, it’s our responsibility to generate and propagate the ideas that will make the world better and will last forever.

-One of the lyrics of my favorite Stevie Wonder song — “As” — says, “God knew exactly where he wanted you to be placed.”
+As the lyrics of one of my favorite Stevie Wonder songs say — the song is “As” — “God knew exactly where he wanted me to be placed.”

 I am well placed, and I am ready to help UC Davis go boldly as no university has gone before.

-Thank you all for welcoming me.
+Thank you for welcoming me.
 I’m thrilled to be here.
-God bless you, and God bless UC Davis.
+God bless you.
+God bless UC Davis.
 Live long and prosper.